Phone Sale Tips and Rookie Mistakes to Avoid

 Buyer scripts such as, “I need to speak with my spouse/other decision makers”, “Call me back later”, and “I need to think about it” should all be answered with scripted objection handling techniques.
 You should know what works, recognize, and overcome these with ease.

-Other objections are often harder to recognize because we’re hungry to answer them.
+Other objections during a sales phone call are often harder to recognize because we’re hungry to answer them.

 For instance, “How long does it take to implement your solution” is an objection that should cause you to pause.
 Do we understand why the prospect is asking this question or are we making an assumption?